cdapio/cdap-ingest/file-drop-zone/README.md

      file-drop-zone load <file-path> <observer>
   ```

-  In case if only one observer is configured, parameter <observer> is not mandatory:
+  If only one observer is configured, the *observer* parameter is not required:

   ```
      file-drop-zone load <file-path>